buffer/thug/doc/sources/plugins.txt

 Please note that every operation performed by Thug is started by the line *p(args[0])* so you can realize that two hooks exist in order to execute plugins in a pre and post-analysis stage.
-Let’s keep exploring the source code and let’s take a look at *src/Plugins/ThugPlugins.py*.
+Let’s keep exploring the source code and let's take a look at *src/Plugins/ThugPlugins.py*.

 .. code-block:: python